A Perfect Cup of Tea

 Fresh water is always the best choice because if your water "tastes funny", so will your tea.
 Water that has too many minerals will extract extra astringency from your tea and give you a harsh brew.
-Water that is too soft will not extract enough of the polyphenols that deliver astringency, health benefits & taste and you'll have a weak, muddy cup.
+Water that is too soft will not extract enough of the polyphenols that deliver astringency, health benefits, resulting in a weak and muddy cup.

-Too much leaf will make your tea bitter.
-Too little leaf will bring a weak cup.
-The rule is 1 teaspoon of leaf per cup.
-But, that is not always the case, remember all tea leaves are different.
-Some are tightly rolled, broken, or fuller open leaves like White tea.
-You will have to adjust your measurement based on the actual leaf size and your taste preference.
-Rooibos, Wellness, Herbals, and Fruit tisanes we suggest 1 tablespoon per cup but if your having it iced, increase the measurement to about 1 1/2 tablespoons so the flavor is not weakened by the ice.
+Always follow the steeping instructions for each tea.
+Too much loose leaf will make your tea bitter.
+Too little loose leaf will steep a weak cup of tea.
+The rule is 1 teaspoon of loose leaf per 8 oz. cup.
+Tea leaves are not all the same size and shape.
+Some tea leaves are tightly rolled or broken, and White tea leaves are fuller and more open.
+Adjust your measurement based on the actual size of the loose leaf and your taste preference.
+Rooibos, Herbal & Wellness, and Fruit Tisanes, use 1 heaped teaspoon or 1 tablespoon per 8 oz. cup.
+For iced tea, increase the measurement to about 1 1/2 tablespoon so the flavor is not weakened by the ice.

-The proper equipment is important in the steeping process.
-When hot water is added, tea leaves can open up to 5 times their dry size.
-So to make a great tea you need to give your leaves room to open.
-An infuser basket should be wide and deep enough to reach the bottom of the cup or pot for the flavor to infuse.
+The proper steeping vessel is important in the steeping process.
+When you add hot water to loose leaf tea it can open up to 5 times their dry size.
+To make a great cup of tea you need to give the loose tea leaves room to open.
+A teapot should have a wide infuser basket deep enough to reach the bottom of the teapot.
+If you are steeping a cup at a time, make sure the infuser basket is wide and deep enough to reach the bottom of the cup.